frankquinn89/pands_problem_sheet/README.md

 1. Make sure you have python v.
 3.8 installed.
 This can be downloaded here from the [anaconda website](https://www.anaconda.com/distribution/).
 2. Run command line.
 3. Navigate to where you have the files saved in your directory.
 4. Type python followed by the file name to run the program.
-All problems and their corresponding filenames are listed below.
+All programs and their corresponding filenames are listed below.

 ## Tasks
 *